 The Surrey 5 Peaks Hikeathon

-Where: Two routes of 26 miles (circular) or 13 miles (linear) from Bramley plus a six-mile walk from Abinger Hammer.
+Where: Two longer routes of 26 miles (circular) or 13 miles (linear) plus a five mile circular walk.

 Target sponsorship per person: £150 plus £55 registration.
 Please raise as much as you can to support our vital work.